chef-boneyard/chef-web-docs-2016/chef_master/source/install_reporting.rst

 Upgrade the Server
 =====================================================
-The |reporting| add-on can be upgraded as part of a standalone or high availability configuration:
+|reporting| can be upgraded as part of a standalone or high availability configuration:

 #.
 Contact |company_name| and get the package that is appropriate for your |chef server oec| server's platform and operating system.